-Institute for Care and Ageing
+Institute for Innovation, Care and Ageing

-The Institute for Care and Ageing ("Insitut für Pflege und Alter"=IPA) is one of the main actors in the implementation of the innovation concept of the Evangelische Heimstiftung.
+The Institute for Innovation, Care and Ageing ("Insitut für Innovation, Pflege und Alter"=IPA) is one of the main actors in the implementation of the innovation concept of the Evangelische Heimstiftung.
 Its focus is on research activities related to relevant problems from nursing practice.
 IPA examines existing supply structures, concepts and technologies, evaluates them and derives new goals from the results.

 Our research is application-oriented.
 This means that we actively involve our care professionals, residents and external network partners in order to generate knowledge and initiate new developments.
 Moreover, IPA participates in state and nationwide externally funded projects and studies that are in line with the EHS goals.
 We want to promote the scientific exchange of ideas through lectures, publications and networking both within the EHS and within the entire care sector.